-The MA essay is a paper of approximately 30 pages, either developing a paper written for a class or presenting new research.
+The MA thesis is a paper of approximately 30 pages, either developing a paper written for a class or presenting new research.
 It can take many different forms, e.g. original textual/ historical research, close reading and/or intervention in a critical/theoretical debate.
 Students choose a sponsor and consult regularly with this adviser.

-- The MA essay gives students practice in carrying out a research project that, while limited in length and in scope presents a problem treated in more depth than in a term paper.
+- The MA thesis gives students practice in carrying out a research project that, while limited in length and in scope presents a problem treated in more depth than in a term paper.
 They compile a bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly and readable form.

-To receive credit and a letter grade for the MA essay, students must register for FREN G8092 MA Essay Direction.
+To receive credit and a letter grade for the MA thesis, students must register for FREN G8092 MA Essay Direction.

 The MA degree is awarded in October, January and May.
 Please consult with the Graduate Coordinator for all questions concerning deadlines for applying.
 All requirements for the MA degree must be completed by the end of the second year (four years for students attending part-time).